REI-OR-DIES/Q-A/README.md

 # GAR-FEC-Q-A

--Clone this repo
+-Currently configured to run on Port 3007

+To install dependencies
   -npm install

+-To start server
+  -npm start to run server

 -To seed database:
   -npm run seed